 Radiocarbon dating in Archaeology

-As director of the Oxford Radiocarbon Accelerator Unit, he has been involved in many different archaeological projects.
-These projects include those that are led from Oxford, and those that are collaborative with scholars elsewhere.
-His primary focus in recent years has been in the archaeology of the eastern Mediterranean (Aegean, Egypt and the Levant), and in the Paleolithic period (with Tom Higham).
+As the former-director of the Oxford Radiocarbon Accelerator Unit, he was been involved in many different archaeological projects.
+These projects include those led from Oxford, and those that were collaborative with scholars elsewhere.
+His primary focus in recent years was been in the archaeology of the eastern Mediterranean (Aegean, Egypt and the Levant), in the Palaeolithic period (with Tom Higham), Anglo-Saxon England (with Helena Hamerow and the FeedSax team) and Amazonia (with Frank Mayle and the HERC team).
+His current focus in on the issues of chronology building for archaeological projects).

 Quaternary chronology and Environmental Science

 Radiocarbon dating (0-50ka) provides one of the main ways for dating the later Quaternary (0-2.5Ma) and in particular the dating of modern human expansion into Europe, Neanderthal extinction and faunal/human responses to the climate variability during the last glacial cycle.
 Much of his current research is directed to improving radiocarbon as a method for quaternary research.
-He is a member of the international INTCAL committee that oversees the calibration of radiocarbon.
-Two current research grants are directed at improving the global datasets for radiocarbon calibration.
+He is the chair of the international INTCAL committee that oversees the calibration of radiocarbon.

 The use of numerical modeling methods in chronology